VersaQ-3D: Architecture Support for Visual Geometry Grounded Transformers via Versatile Quantization: Background and Motivation

-Orthogonal transforms are fundamental for signal decorrelation and energy compaction, providing a mathematical basis for efficient computation in both classic and modern architectures~\cite{ahmed2012orthogonal}.
+Transform coding is fundamental for signal decorrelation and energy compaction, providing a mathematical basis for efficient computation in both classic and modern architectures~\cite{ahmed2012orthogonal}.
 For any orthogonal transform represented by matrix $\mathbf{Q}$, the relation $\mathbf{Q}\mathbf{Q}^T = \mathbf{I}$ holds.
-Here we introduce two representatives which will be adopted in our work: WHT~\cite{pratt1969hadamard} and DCT~\cite{khayam2003discrete}.
+Here, we introduce two representatives that we adopt in our work: WHT~\cite{pratt1969hadamard} and DCT~\cite{khayam2003discrete}.
 The WHT is a linear, orthogonal, and symmetric transform represented by a Hadamard matrix $\mathbf{H}$, satisfying $\mathbf{H} = \mathbf{H}^T$ and $\mathbf{H}\mathbf{H}^T = \mathbf{I}$ for its normalized form.
 The matrix can be recursively constructed as

-In contrast, the DCT projects input data onto a set of cosine basis functions, achieving strong energy compaction that has made it a core component of compression standards such as High-Efficiency Video Coding~\cite{ITUH265} (HEVC/H.265).
-In our design, the DCT projects the input signal onto cosine basis functions to obtain a frequency‑domain representation with a more uniform distribution, which facilitates more effective quantization.
+Therefore, its entries are fixed to $\pm1$.
+In contrast, the DCT projects input data onto a set of cosine basis functions, achieving strong energy compaction that has made it a core component of compression standards~\cite{ITUH265}.
+In our design, the DCT captures the structural features of weights in a compact frequency-domain representation, so that quantization in this domain better preserves these structures after inverse transformation.
+Because both bases are fixed rather than learned from data, they may be less effective for decorrelation on a specific input.
+In return, they require no training and no extra storage for the basis, and they support fast transforms, which makes them well-suited to our setting.